PLAYA DEL CARMEN SCUBA DIVING COURSES

 It will take you a long time but please read carefully!!!!

-The required level to enroll this course is PADI Rescue Diver with current training in CPR like Emergency First Response or other.
+The required level to enroll in this course is PADI Rescue Diver with current training in CPR like Emergency First Response or other.
 (Possibility to do an EFR refresh course with us and an extra fee).

 The course can be done in a minimum of 3 weeks with dives in the morning and theory in the afternoon.

-During the dive training you will learn how to assist students (open water and advanced and/or rescue) and certified divers under the supervision of an instructor, how to guide the certified divers.
+During the dive training, you will learn how to assist students (open water and advanced and/or rescue) and certified divers under the supervision of an instructor, how-to guide the certified divers.

 You will have to perform the 20 skills of the open water course after some practice, of course!!
 And do again a rescue final scenario.

-The theory consist in 9 chapters of the PADI Dive Master book, and physics, physiology, equipment, skills and environment, theory of the decompression and the recreational dive planners (table and wheel version ) from the Encyclopaedia of the Recreational Diving and the PADI Dive Master workbook.
+The theory consists in 9 chapters of the PADI Dive Master book, and physics, physiology, equipment, skills and environment, the theory of the decompression, and the recreational dive planners (table and wheel version ) from the Encyclopaedia of the Recreational Diving and the PADI Dive Master workbook.

 You will also have to do a map from a dive site and an emergency plan.

-Some stamina skills must also be performed as 15 minutes floating, 400 meters swimming, 800 meters snorkeling, 100 meters tired diver tow.
+Some stamina skills must also be performed such as 15 minutes floating, 400 meters swimming, 800 meters snorkeling, 100 meters tired diver tow.